collabscore/documents/case-music-infoset.md

 Basically, the only remaining part are voices (channels in MIDI terms), i.e., sequences of pitches.
-Now, if we want something more realistic / pleasant, we ask the performer to take into account  additional information: metric is important from strong / weak beats, slurs are aso required.
+Now, if we want something more realistic / pleasant, we ask the performer to take into account  additional information: metric is important from strong / weak beats, slurs are also required.
 Performances instructions (dynamics) can be of interest.
 The precise list of features of the MCI is to be determined.

+Consider now the reverse processs: transcription.
+From an audio signal we aim at producing the score.
+Obviously, there is not enough information in the audio file to infer the presentation elements listed above: page layout, staves, clefs, etc. However, the transcription process should be able to produce the MCI as suggested above: voices, and articulation aspects.

+From this MCI, the figure shows an additional step: styling.
+With a dedicated styling language, we could ideally enumerate all possible scores from a same MCI.

 ### Example 2: styling score sheets